Important Global Message

 - Ability to communicate effectively with the general public by means of the telephone.

-- Skill in the operation of a computer keyboard.
+- Skilled in the operation of a computer keyboard.

 - Two years of public contact or interviewing experience is desired.